-

 Overview

-zWAN offers a basic stateful firewall for packet filtering.
-Packets can be filtered based on multiple conditions such as tuples, applications, time, fully qualified domain names (FQDNs), and web categories.
+zWAN offers a basic stateful firewall for basic packet filtering.
+Packets can be filtered based on multiple rules/conditions such as tuple, app, time, fqdn, web-categories etc.

 Functionality

-The flow classifier module is used to configure firewall rules, determining whether to ACCEPT, DROP, REJECT, RETURN, or jump to a user-defined chain.
+The flow classifier module is used to configure the firewall rules and determining whether to ACCEPT, DROP, REJECT, RETURN or jump to a user defined chain.

-Rules can be configured for two types of traffic:
+Rules can be configured for 2 types of traffic

-- SDWAN_INPUT – Rules determine which inbound traffic will be accepted or denied.
+- SDWAN_INPUT - rules to determine which inbound traffic will be accepted or denied.

-- SDWAN_FORWARD – Rules determine which forwarded traffic will be accepted or denied.
+- SDWAN_FORWARD - rules to determine which traffic to be forwarded will be accepted or denied.

 Add Chain

-- REJECT – Packets are rejected, and an error message is sent to the sender.
+- REJECT – The firewall rejects a packet and sends an error to the connecting device.

 Default Policy

-If a packet does not match any firewall rules, the system applies the default policy for that chain, which is either ACCEPT or DROP.
-If a rule does not specify a target, it follows the default chain policy.
+If the packet does not match any of the firewall rules configured, the sytem will apply the default policy for that chain, which is either ACCEPT or DROP.
+If the target is not set explicitly for a rule, the rule will take the default policy for that chain.

-- Related: Packets are new but associated with an existing connection and are permitted.
+- Related: The incoming packets are new, but associated with an already existing connection.

 Usage

-The firewall is designed to prevent unauthorized access to or from an external network, ensuring secure communication.
+Firewall is designed to prevent unauthorized access to or from any external network.